The Help (film): Music

 Two soundtracks were released for The Help: an original soundtrack and an original score.
 Geffen Records released the soundtrack album on August 4, 2011.
-It remained authentic to the 60s period.
+It remained authentic to the 1960s period.
 The 12-track collection, collated by music supervisor Jennifer Hawks, features songs from the likes of Johnny Cash, Frankie Valli and Ray Charles.
 As a collective, the songs spotlight the peak of the fight for equality in the United States during the civil rights movement.
 Mary J. Blige's "The Living Proof" is the only original track.
 She composed it after a second viewing of the film.
 In an interview with Fandom Entertainment in 2011, Blige said she was "moved in so many ways".
 Her raw emotions inspired her to compose the lone song for the film.
 The score album, featuring original cues composed and conducted by Thomas Newman was released by Varèse Sarabande on September 6, 2011.

 Release

 Theatrical run

 Walt Disney Studios Motion Pictures distributed The Help worldwide through the studio's Touchstone Pictures banner.
+Reliance Entertainment distributed the film in India.
 On October 13, 2010, Disney gave the film a release date of August 12, 2011.
 On June 30, 2011, the film's release date was rescheduled two days earlier to August 10, 2011.

 Home media

-The film was released by Touchstone Home Entertainment on Blu-ray Disc, DVD, and digital download on December 6, 2011.
+Walt Disney Studios Home Entertainment distributed the film on Blu-ray Disc, DVD, and digital download on December 6, 2011.
 The release was produced in three different physical packages: a three-disc combo pack (Blu-ray, DVD, and Digital Copy); a two-disc combo pack (Blu-ray and DVD); and a single-disc DVD.
 It was also released as a digital download option in both standard and high definition.
 The DVD version includes two deleted scenes and "The Living Proof" music video by Mary J. Blige.
 The digital download version includes the same features as the DVD version, plus one additional deleted scene.
 Both the two-disc and three-disc combo packs include the same features as the DVD version, as well as "The Making of 'The Help': From Friendship to Film", "In Their Own Words: A Tribute to the Maids of Mississippi", and three deleted scenes with introductions by director Taylor.